 Random: The start of each layer is random and allows to eliminate stitching at the cost of increasing printing time. - This option is useful in models that do not have exterior walls with angles, such as cylinders.

-Sharper corner: Place the seam in the inner or outer corner of the model whenever is possible. - This is the best option with pieces that have exterior angles, such as cubes, because the seams are perfectly hidden.
+Sharper corner: Place the seam in the inner or outer corner of the model whenever it is possible. - This is the best option with pieces that have exterior angles, such as cubes, because the seams are perfectly hidden.

 Highest Layer Only: This option will cause only the last printed layer to be smoothed, saving printing time.

 Smoothing Line Spacing: Determines the space between each stroke of the hotend.
-More distance means less printing time but worse surface finish.
+More distance means less printing time but a worse surface finish.